-- 2 Remove the core from the unit. - 3 With one of your core's air inlets facing down, place it in a large sink, bathtub, or shower. - 4 Pour clean tap water through the face of the core facing upwards until it runs clear.
+- 1 Remove both filters by sliding them out. - 2 Remove the core from the unit. - With one of your core's air inlets facing down, place it in a large sink, bathtub, or shower - 4 Pour clean tap water through the face of the core facing upwards until it runs clear.
 Ensure the entire surface is rinsed. - 5 Rotate the core so that its other air inlet is facing down and repeat step 5. - 6 With plates still oriented vertically allow the core to dry, normally 2-3 hours. - 7 Slide back the core into the unit - 8 Replace both filters.